 Septoplasty/Deviated Septum in Tampa and St. Petersburg, FL

 Snoring, frequent nose bleeds, difficulty sleeping and congestion may be signs of a deviated septum.
 While these symptoms may be controlled with medications and other therapies, often times surgery offers the optimum results.
-Septoplasty/deviated septum surgery at Davis Facial Plastic Surgery is performed by dual-board certified facial plastic and reconstructive surgeon and otolaryngologist, Dr. Dean G. Davis, so the men and women in and around Tampa and St. Petersburg, Florida feel confident in the outcomes of their procedures.
+Septoplasty/deviated septum surgery at Davis Facial Plastic Surgery is performed by dual-board certified facial plastic and reconstructive surgeon and otolaryngologist, Dr. Dean G. Davis, so the men and women in Florida including Tampa, St. Petersburg and the surrounding towns feel confident in the outcomes of their procedures.
 While offering many financing options, Davis Facial Plastic Surgery does not participate in any medical health insurance plans.

 Septoplasty is the surgical correction of a deviated nasal septum.
 The septum is the divider in the nose between the two nostrils, consisting of bone and cartilage.